-Culturally, America is ethnically and racially diverse.
-Amish buggies clop down country roads in middle America, hipsters populate Portland and Seattle coffeehouses and sophisticated San Franciscans hatch the latest Internet innovations.
+Culturally, the USA is ethnically and racially diverse.
+Amish buggies clop down country roads in middle America, hipsters populate Portland and Seattle coffeehouses, and sophisticated San Franciscans hatch the latest Internet innovations.
 Meanwhile, the Los Angeles-based film industry exports US popular culture to the world.

 Today, a different kind of fortune-seeker populates the city.
 Dot-com hipsters frequent the trendy South of Market area and the investment bankers who fund them crowd the Financial District.
 Meanwhile, the intense cacophony of the cable cars’ bells punctuates the foggy air as these moving historical monuments rattle up and down steep streets.

 In Golden Gate Park, the century-old Japanese Garden stands near the sustainable architecture of the California Academy of Sciences, the greenest natural history museum on the planet, which houses a planetarium, an aquarium, and more underneath a living roof.
 Stretching 70 miles north and south of the Golden Gate Bridge, the Golden Gate National Park is an 80,400-acre greenbelt along the Pacific Ocean.
 Here you’ll discover trails to ancient redwoods, historic landmarks, rocky shorelines, lush coastal wilderness, and stunning vistas.

 Getting to and from the USA

 You can enter and leave the US by foot, road, air, or water; however you enter, expect tight security on arrival.

 Most international flights arrive in the international airports of New York City and Los Angeles.
 From your arrival airports, connecting flights can transport you to your destination — check out budget airlines such as Southwest or JetBlue to make your final destination.